-Mesothelin is overexpressed on the cell surface in multiple cancers, including approximately 76% of malignant pleural mesotheliomas (the most common type of mesothelioma), 58% of ovarian cancers and 31% of NSCLC, among others.
-The following figure illustrates the proportion of cancer patients with mesothelin expressed on the surface of their tumors and are therefore potential candidates for TC-210 therapy.
+We estimate the patient population for gavo-cel in the four indications which we are exploring in our clinical trial is up to 81,000 patients in the United States alone.
+Mesothelin is overexpressed on the cell surface in multiple cancers, including approximately 76% of malignant pleural mesothelioma (the most common type of mesothelioma), 58% of ovarian cancers and 31% of NSCLC, among others.
+The following figure illustrates the proportion of cancer patients with mesothelin expressed on the surface of their tumors and are therefore potential candidates for gavo-cel therapy.